acidhelm/challonge_mgr/README.md

 follow the progress of the tournament.

 My goal with Challonge Mgr is to make it super easy to update your bracket.
-The actions that you need to do -- starting a match, updating the score, and ending a match -- can all be done with one click.
+The actions that you need to do -- start a match, update the score, and end a match -- can all be done with one click.
 Challonge Mgr also shows other info, like the order of upcoming matches, that can be useful for your commentators.

 Challonge Mgr can also send notifications to a Slack channel.
 That lets viewers